-And, here are several more tips and gifts for saying I love you on Valentine’s Day…
+And, here are several more tips for what to buy on Valentine’s Day…

 1. First, learn what says “I love you” to your partner.
 A day of manicures and pedicures at the spa isn’t the best way to say I love you on Valentine’s Day if your partner doesn’t care about her fingernails or feet!
 My husband gave me a manicure and pedicure for Christmas one year, and it was nice…but not my first choice of gifts.
 I feel loved when he reads and comments on my blog articles, and helps me with my writing career.
 Other people feel loved when they are pampered with flowers, romantic dinners, or jewelry.
 Still others feel loved when they get physical affection: hugs, caresses, foot massages, back rubs.
 The best “gift” to buy on Valentine’s Day is to put yourself in your partner’s shoes, and do something that makes him or her feel loved.